-Fair Tide’s transitional housing program provides homeless individuals and families with safe, affordable housing combined with support services for a maximum of 2 years with support emphasis on health and financial stability sufficient to obtain and maintain permanent housing.
+Fair Tide’s transitional housing program provides homeless individuals and families with safe, affordable housing for up to 2 years paired with support services focusing on health and financial stability sufficient to obtain and maintain permanent housing.

 Fair Tide offers the following comprehensive support services to program participants.